lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 In this version, Oracle sequences are now ordered.
 The sequences creation script has been updated for new applications.
 Existing applications can use the migration script in `org/springframework/batch/core/migration/5.0/migration-oracle.sql` to alter the existing sequences.

+Moreover, the DDL scripts for Oracle have been renamed as follows:
+* `org/springframework/batch/core/schema-drop-oracle10g.sql` has been renamed to `org/springframework/batch/core/schema-drop-oracle.sql`
+* `org/springframework/batch/core/schema-oracle10g.sql` has been renamed to `org/springframework/batch/core/schema-oracle.sql`

 #### MS SQLServer

 Up until v4, the DDL script for MS SQLServer used tables to emulate sequences.
 In this version, this usage has been updated with real sequences: